USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

 The list of necessary input files contained in the "inputs" folder is:
     - BCA_General_Inputs.csv which specifies which AEO fuel prices to use, what calendar year to which to discount costs, among other parameters.
     - Input_Files.csv which specifies the specific filenames from which to read-in the necessary runtime data.
 A user can use different input files/filenames provided they are in the same format as the default files.
-    - options.csv which specifies the number of options to be run along with an Option Name for each optionID.
+    - options_cap.csv which specifies the criteria air pollutant (CAP) options to be run along with an Option Name for each optionID.
 Note that "option" and "alternative" and "scenario" tend to be used interchangeably.
+    - options_ghg.csv which specifies the greenhouse gas (GHG) options to be run along with an Option Name for each optionID.
+Note that "option" and "alternative" and "scenario" tend to be used interchangeably.
+    - A MOVES-based or fleet file which provides inventories and VMT, etc., to support the CAP analysis.
-    - A MOVES or fleet file which provides inventories and VMT, etc., to support the analysis.
+    - A MOVES-based or fleet file which provides inventories and VMT, etc., to support the GHG analysis.
-    - MOVES_Adjustments.csv which provides adjustments to data in the MOVES data file that might be necessary within the BCA tool.
+    - MOVES_Adjustments_CAP.csv which provides adjustments to data in the MOVES-based CAP data file that might be necessary within the BCA tool.
 Currently, this adjusts regclass 41 diesel data to reflect engine-certs only.
+    - MOVES_Adjustments_GHG.csv which provides adjustments to data in the MOVES-based GHG data file that might be necessary within the BCA tool.
+Currently, this adjusts applicable sourcetype VPOP data.
     - DirectCostInputs_byRegClass_byFuelType.csv which provides the direct technology costs by Regulatory Class.
     - TechCostInputs_bySourceType_byFuelType.csv which provides the tech costs (direct plus indirect) by SourceType.
     - LearningRateScalars_byRegClass.csv which provides scalars to be applied in estimating learning effects on direct costs.
+Currently, this is used in the CAP analysis.
     - LearningRateScalars_bySourceType.csv which provides scalars to be applied in estimating learning effects on direct costs.
+Currently, this is used in the GHG analysis.
-    - IndirectCostInputs_RegClass.csv which provides indirect cost markup factors applied to reg class direct costs to estimate indirect costs.
+    - IndirectCostInputs_RegClass.csv which provides indirect cost markup factors applied to reg class direct costs to estimate indirect costs; this is used in the CAP analysis.
     - IndirectCostInputs_SourceType.csv which provides indirect cost markup factors applied to sourcetype direct costs to estimate indirect costs.
+Currently, this is not used.
-    - ORVR_FuelChangeInputs.csv which provides the fuel consumption impacts expected from adding onboard refueling vapor recovery systems to HD gasoline vehicles.
+    - ORVR_FuelChangeInputs.csv which provides the CAP fuel consumption impacts expected from adding onboard refueling vapor recovery systems to HD gasoline vehicles.
-    - DEF_DoseRateInputs.csv which provides the diesel exhaust fluid (DEF) dosing rates expected in the baseline scenario.
+    - DEF_DoseRateInputs.csv which provides the CAP diesel exhaust fluid (DEF) dosing rates expected in the baseline scenario.
-    - DEF_Prices.csv which provides DEFs prices by calendar year.
+    - DEF_Prices.csv which provides DEF prices by calendar year.
     - CriteriaCostFactors.csv which provides the cost per ton of criteria emissions in the inventory (not used for the NPRM analysis).
-    - Repair_and_Maintenance_Curve_Inputs.csv which provides inputs used in estimating emission repair costs.
+    - Repair_and_Maintenance_Curve_Inputs.csv which provides inputs used in estimating CAP emission repair costs.
-    - UsefulLife_Inputs.csv which provides useful life miles and ages under each alternative.
+    - UsefulLife_Inputs.csv which provides useful life miles and ages under each CAP option.
-    - Warranty_Inputs.csv which provides warranty miles and ages under each alternative.
+    - Warranty_Inputs.csv which provides warranty miles and ages under each CAP option.
     - UnitConversions.csv which provides conversion factors as needed by the tool.
     - Components_of_Selected_Petroleum_Product_Prices.csv which provides fuel prices.
     - Table_1.1.9_ImplicitPriceDeflators.csv which provides price deflators used by the tool to convert all monetary values to a consistent basis.